ColexDev/Kos/README.md

 N - creates a new cell at the end of the table x - deletes selected cell e - edits data selected cell

+Header Manipulation:
+SOON: t - creates new header in current column
+T - creates a new header after other headers

 Other:
 s - saves table to "saved.txt"